MINE-DD/MINE-DD/README.md

 1. Put papers in a folder, e.g. `my_unique_papers`
 2. Adjust the `PAPERS_DIRECTORY` and `SAVE_VECTOR_INDEX` variables in the `.env` file.
 Make sure the right index and the document folder always correspond to each other.
 3. Run the pdf `extract_pdf_content.py` tool to create the jsons
-4. Run Visual RAG `python -m streamlit run tools/visual_rag.py`
+4. Run Visual RAG `python3 -m streamlit run tools/visual_rag.py`